What is Carrier-grade NAT (CGN/CGNAT)?

 A protocol called IPv6, became a draft standard (RFC 2460) in 1998, as the successor to IPv4 and the long-term solution to IPv4 address exhaustion.
 This protocol provided an address space of 128 bits (a total of 3.4×1038 addresses – approximately 340 trillion trillion) but it wasn’t until July 2017, 19 years later, that the Internet Engineering Task Force (IETF) declared it an internet standard (RFC 8200).

 Standard NAT and IPv4 Addresses

 The original design of network address translation allows multiple end customers to use any private address range for their internal networks.
 To route internal hosts to external hosts, a NAT service translates private IP addresses to public IP addresses.
 When the routing is between IPv4 networks the technology is referred to as NAT44 for network address translation from IPv4 to IPv4 addresses.
 The diagram below depicts a simplified diagram of a Customer Premises Equipment (CPE) gateway with NAT translating private addresses to public addresses.

-While handling IPv4 exhaustion is conceptually simple, doing so at scale can be complicated which is where A10’s expertise in large-scale NAT (LSN) is invaluable; see the case study Uber Solves IPv4 Exhaustion at Scale.
+While handling IPv4 exhaustion is conceptually simple, doing so at scale can be complicated which is where A10’s expertise in Carrier Grade NAT (CGNAT) is invaluable.
+A10 solution is compliant with industry standards and also offers enhancements for simplified operations.
+See the case study Uber Solves IPv4 Exhaustion at Scale.

 NAT64 and Migrating to IPv6